MichaelPesce/idaes-electron-build/README.md

 This will install the correct runtime versions of both the backend (Python) and frontend (NodeJS) portions of the UI, as well as the backend (Python) dependencies.

-### 2. Install IDAES Flowsheet Processor Locally and run NPM install
+### 2. Install IDAES Flowsheet Processor Locally

 ```console
 cd <idaes-electron-build>/electron
 git clone https://github.com/prommis/idaes-flowsheet-processor-ui.git && cd idaes-flowsheet-processor-ui && pip install --progress-bar off .
 ```

-### 3. Install proper project (IDAES, WaterTAP, or PROMMIS)
+### 3.a Install proper project (IDAES, WaterTAP, or PROMMIS)

 ```console
 pip install <project>
 ```

+### 3.b Install any additional packages (Optional)
+Install any other required packages via pip now.

-### 3.b Install supported versions of Numpy and Scipy
+### 3.c Install supported versions of Numpy and Scipy (Optional)
 Not all versions of Numpy and Scipy will work with pyinstaller, and thus we some time have to specify a unique version.
 The compatibility will be a function of operating system, version of watertap and pyinstaller, in many cases this might not be required.
 To check, look in .github\workflows\electron-build.yaml file to see if we are using any specific versions of Numpy or Scipy during electron-build workflow.
-As of writing this guide we use numpy 2.2.6, and scipy 1.15.3 with WaterTAP 1.14.0:
+The writer of this guide foudn he had to use numpy 2.2.6, and scipy 1.15.3 with WaterTAP 1.15dev0:

 ```consol
 pip install numpy==2.2.6